platecms/plate-api-docs/source/includes/_sites.md

 Parameter | Description
 --------- | -----------
-:company_id | The id of the site to retrieve
-:id | The id of the site to retrieve
+:company_id | The id of the company of the site to retrieve :id | The id of the site to retrieve

 ### Alternative endpoints